-The City of Milwaukee has over 85 miles of bike lanes, including buffered lanes, green bike lanes and shared lane markings.
+The City of Milwaukee has over 160 miles of bike lanes, including protected bike lanes, buffered bike lanes, and bike boulevards.
 The City also has miles of paved trails for bike use including the Hank Aaron State Trail, the Milwaukee County Oak Leaf Trail and the City's Beerline Trail.
 Below you'll find ways Milwaukee is improving biking throughout the City!

 Please wait while we gather your results.

 Milwaukee Department of Public Works has a comprehensive network of bike lanes and routes for Milwaukee residents to use and enjoy.

 Plating makes crossing bridges with open metal decking safer for people riding bikes.